jrsmth97/auto-dirlist/README.md

 # auto-dirlist
-Website directory scanner using dirsearch engine, use in cron to automate process
+Website directory scanner with telegram notifications using dirsearch engine
+# use in cron server to automate scan process